SanderJBouwman/shiniertreecheckbox/readme.md

 #### Callback - Clickable Labels

 The clickableLabelsCallback option allows you to specify a callback function that will be called when a label is clicked.
-There is also a default callback which will return the `returnValue` of the item to to a Shiny variable.
+There is also a default callback which will return the `returnValue` of the item to a Shiny variable.
 View the _Default callback_ section for more information.
 The labels are not clickable by default, but this can be changed by setting the options.clickableLabels to `TRUE`.
 Just as the updateCallback the clickableLabelsCallback also has a default function that would suffice in most situations.
 The default behaviour is that when a label is clicked it gets reported back to Shiny.
 The clicked label value can be accessed by `input$mytestID_click` (<inputID> + "_click").

 ```R
   # Gets triggered whenever a label got clicked.